zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 ## Configure z/OS Security Manager

 Configure the z/OS security manager to prepare for launching the Zowe started tasks.
-The workflow definition file provided to assist with the security configuration.
-The workflow definition file allows you to configure security manager by using one of RACF, ACF2, or TSS security systems.
+The workflow definition file is provided to assist with the security configuration.
+The workflow definition file allows you to configure z/OS security manager by using one of RACF, ACF2, or TSS security systems.

 Register the **ZWESECUR.xml** workflow definition file in the z/OSMF web interface to configure z/OS security manager.
-The path to the workflow definition file is `<pathPrefix>/usr/lpp/zowe/files/workflows/`.
+The path to the workflow definition file is `<pathPrefix>/files/workflows/`.

 Perform the following steps after you register the workflow definition file:

-1. **Define Values to Variables**
+1. **Define Values for Variables**

    Review all the parameters and customize the values for variables to meet the z/OS security requirements.
 We recommend that the security administrator at your site reviews and edits the values for security group variables.